voter information

 Voter Help Centre

-If you feel uncertain about voting by telephone or internet on your own, the Municipal Office is providing a Voter Help Centre for two weeks leading up to Election Day.
+If you feel uncertain about voting by telephone or internet, the Municipal Office is providing a Voter Help Centre during the advanced voting period, during normal business hours.

 Voting Centre

-Council Chambers will be set up on Election Day as an official voting center, with staff available to provide help if requested, using the internet voting system.
+Council Chambers will be set up on Voting Day as an official voting centre, with staff available to provide help, if requested, using the internet voting system.

 Municipal Elections Act, 1996 and Ontario Regulation 304/13

-Proof of identity and residence is required in the following instances:
+Proof of identity and residence is required when:

-• When adding or deleting one’s name from the Voter’s List
+• Adding or deleting one’s name from the Voter’s List;

 One of the following is required: